rob.rambaud@gmail.com

 Budget Priorities

-• We're among the very few STLCO municipalities with NO local property tax OR sales tax.
+• We're among the very few STLCO cities with NO local property tax OR sales tax.

 • Sales tax rates in surrounding communities range from 0.5% to 3% higher than ours.